-Your debt is for an overpayment of public assistance, AND you still get public assistance.
-This means MFIP, GA, child care assistance etc. But they can take your refund while you are still on assistance if you were overpaid because you lied or broke the rules of the assistance program on purpose.
+Your debt is for an overpayment of public assistance, AND you still get either the same kind of public assistance or SNAP (food stamps).
+But they can take your refund while you are still on assistance if you were overpaid because you lied or broke the rules of the assistance program on purpose.

 You have a payment plan with the agency, you are keeping up with the payments and the plan says they won’t use recapture.

 Your debt is more than 6 years old.
 There are some exceptions to this rule.
 For example, they can recapture for student loan debts even after 6 years.

 In all of the above cases, they can’t take your refund, but you must tell them so in writing.

 Write to the agency that says you owe them money, not to the Department of Revenue.
 Put at the top of the letter that it is a “Revenue Recapture Appeal.”
 Briefly explain why they shouldn’t keep your refund.

 you do not owe the money or